 The consequence, to repeat, was that the whole system got out of gear within a few years after its adoption in 1867.
-At an early date it was easily seen that the apparent simplicity and frankness of schedule K covered a vast amount of complexity and pretense.2 In its actual working the system was intricate. not simple; the compensating duties did not merely compensate, they added very much to the manufacturers' protection.
-During the short period of free wool from 1894 to 1897 this fact was brought home to the manufacturers, and then was freely admitted.3 After 1897, when protectionism revived in full force, and the good old times seemed to have returned without prospect of relapses to tariff reduction, the system in all its details was again accepted as part of the unalterable order of things.
+At an early date it was easily seen that the apparent simplicity and frankness of schedule K covered a vast amount of complexity and pretense.
+133 In its actual working the system was intricate, not simple; the compensating duties did not merely compensate, they added very much to the manufacturers' protection.
+During the short period of free wool from 1894 to 1897 this fact was brought home to the manufacturers, and then was freely admitted.134 After 1897, when protectionism revived in full force, and the good old times seemed to have returned without prospect of relapses to tariff reduction, the system in all its details was again accepted as part of the unalterable order of things.
 But in 1909, in the debates on the tariff act of that year, it was again sharply attacked.
 The unwillingness of the manufacturers to consider the slightest modification (it will be remembered that in the tariff of 1909 Schedule K was left quite intact) added to the bitterness of the critics.
 The most important investigation by the Tariff Board was on this schedule; and the conclusions stated in its Report laid bare the anomalies of the compensating system in a way to leave it quite indefensible.
-The Board un-
+The Board unequivocally concluded that "the specific duty is more than compensatory for manufacturers using wools of lighter shrinkage"; and in the more detailed portions of the Report the excesses were made clear beyond a shadow of doubt.135